getodk/docs/docs/form-styling.rst

 ~~~~~~~~~~~~~

 Many Markdown implementations support inline HTML,
-but Collect only supports a small subset of HTML elements.
+but Collect and Web Forms only support a small subset of HTML elements.
 Support of HTML is further limited because:

-- Your exact Android device, operating system version,
+- Your exact device, operating system version,
   and other device-related factors
   will affect what HTML can be rendered, and how it is rendered.
 - HTML is not supported